AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-asset-change-data.md

 <a id="opIdAssetChangeData_List Change Data For Stream"></a>

-Gets the collection which implements `ICollection`1`, where T is `AssetChangeData`, for the streamId.
+Gets the AssetChangeData for the streamId.

 ### Request
 ```text